keithhilen/api-accelerate/Readme.md

 ```
 In this case, the best practice is to release the connection in the `finally` block to ensure connections are not left open.

+It is also a good practice to limit the amount of time spent inside the callback.
+Any logic that doesn't require a connection should be moved outside of the callback wherever possible.
+There are a limited number of connections available in the pool, so optimizing this can result in better performance.

 #### Database Access Methods

-Database methods are exposed by the connection object.
-All these methods receive a SQL query, which may have placeholders, and an array of values to replace the placeholders.
-If no placeholders are used, the values may be omitted.
+The connection exposes methods used for accessing the  database.
+Database methods all receive a SQL query, which may have placeholders, and an array of values to replace the placeholders.
+If no placeholders are provided, the values may be omitted.

 | Call | Description |
 | --- | --- |